dappnode/DAppNodeDocs/docs/install.md

 </p>

 Now you can connect to your DAppNode by downlooading the .ovpn file that you will be able to download from the link / QR show at the end of the installation by double click in it to open it with a compatible OpenVPN client.
 Here you have the [recommended ones and connection instructions](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

-Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
-UPnP should have opened them for you if your router has UPnp enabled, if noot you will haave to open them manually.
+⚠️ Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
+UPnP should have opened them for you if your router has UPnp enabled, if noot you will haave to open them manually ⚠️

 ## Installation via script